GMNBNBNB/CSE-3902/README.md

 For CheatCode:
 The game has added cheaters, which currently include increasing the player's health through "increase health".
-Transforms the player into the invincible state "invin".
-Change the player's speed "speed" Then enter the speed number you want, and the "jumps" to change player's jump ability
+Change the player's speed using "speed X"(X is integer) Change the player's jump ability using "jumps X"(X is integer)

+For player Control:

+player1:
+using "W A S D" to move
+using "num 1" to shoot fireball

+player2:
+using "Arrows on the keyboard" to move using "space" to shoot fireball

+keyboard "r" can reset player
+keyboard "e" can damage player